Pathoschild/smapi-mod-dump/source/Bigger Riverlands Farm/ContentPatcherMods/[CP] Farmhouse Plots/README.md

 _Also plz don't ask for permission to do all this_ ^

 ## Changelog
+#####v1.2 (Farmhouse Expansions)
+- Farmhouse Upgrade 1 now has a 30x15 plot
+- Farmhouse Upgrade 2 now has a 30x30 plot
 ##### v1.1 (Spouse Room Update)
 - Added Spouse Rooms
 - Main Farmhouse now has farmland